 Think of LinkedIn as the world’s largest networking service.
 It’s quite simple to connect with people you’ve done business with or want to do business with.
 For the self-employed and small business owners, LinkedIn can be a critical tool for finding new prospects.

-business tip: Use professional photos & titles
+LinkedIn for business tip: Use professional photos & titles

 It’s quite common for customers or potential clients to do an Internet search of your name before signing a contract.
 LinkedIn is often one of the top results, so it pays to have a professional photo and title in your profile.
 You don’t want to lose a deal because you have a silly photo.